itsnayabsd/website/_posts/linux-tools/2018-01-28-linux-commandline-google-drive-sync-tool.md

 mkdir ~/GDrive
 cd ~/GDrive
 ```
-Use the following command to add your google account to the current folder.
+Use the following command to add your google drive account to the current folder.
 ```
 drive init
 ```